WebOrigami/docs/src/content/cli/intro3.md

 The YAML data format shown above can be easier for people to read than formats like JSON.
 If you prefer, you can just as easily use the ubiquitous JSON format.

-ori itself natively understands several types of explorable graphs:
+ori itself natively understands several types of async graphs:

 - JSON
 - YAML